 Unless your organization is relatively young, it likely wasn’t designed with digital in mind.
 As technology brings new strategies and models to your business, your organizational structure and operating model will need an upgrade.

 Siloed departments and complex hierarchical structures slowing the flow of information can no longer be considered good enough.
-Your organization needs to be redesigned for agility, multi-department collaboration, and the adoption of new roles, like a Chief Digital Officer or VP of Digital, or additional teams previously deemed unnecessary.
+Your organization needs to be redesigned for agility, multi-department collaboration, and the adoption of new roles.
+Modern organizations are adopting new roles such as Chief Digital Officer or VP of Digital and adding teams previously deemed unnecessary.

 2. Agile Operational Model